LewisJEllis/node-error-talk/presentation.md

 ## Other global error mechanisms
 - `process.on('uncaughtException')`
 - `process.on('unhandledRejection')`
+  - Currently non-fatal, warning starting in Node 7
+  - Future: fatal, will cause process exit
-- Domains - but application code shouldn't need them
+- Domains: application code shouldn't need them

 ---

-## Recap: overall gameplan
+## Recap: overall
-1. Always know when errors happen: don't ignore!
-2. Handle what you can, avoid what you can't
+0. Follow the guiding principles
-3. Know and use different mechanisms for effective handling
+1. Know and use different mechanisms for effective handling
-4. Have a global catch-all for the errors you couldn't handle
+2. Have a global catch-all for the errors you couldn't handle
-5. Use a process manager so shutting down is no big deal
+3. Use a process manager so shutting down is no big deal
-6. Accept when it's time to pack up shop, clean up, shut down
+4. Accept when it's time to pack up shop, clean up, shut down

 ---
 ## Related things I didn't go into
 - Run-to-completion semantics & the event loop
 - V8 stacktrace API
 - The "callback contract"
-- Async/Await
+- Asynchronous stacktraces
-- Domains (and async_hooks)
 - Cluster module & process managers
+- Domains
+- async_hooks (!!!!!)

 ^ Each of these bullets is at least a lightning talk worth of stuff